WICG/encrypted-media-encryption-scheme/explainer.md

 The encryption scheme used by the content.
 A missing or `null` value indicates that any encryption scheme is acceptable.

-NOTE: Implementations **must** reject configurations specifying unsupported encryption schemes.
+Implementations **must** reject configurations specifying unsupported encryption schemes.

-NOTE: Applications **should** specify encryption scheme(s) they require, since different encryption schemes are generally incompatible with one another.
+(non-normative) **NOTE**: Applications should specify encryption scheme(s) they require, since different encryption schemes are generally incompatible with one another.

 ## Examples